whaaaley/esbuild-plugin-glob-import/README.md

 ## Setup

-Add the plugin inside your esbuild options.
+Add the plugin to your esbuild options.

 ```js
 import globImport from 'esbuild-plugin-glob-import'